You can now visit Bruce Lee's old home "Crane's Nest" in the metaverse

-Take a stroll around the martial arts star’s home in this project that transcends space and time.
+Take a stroll around the martial arts star Bruce Lee’s home in this metaverse project that transcends space and time.

-Looks like An An is not the only one getting a resurrection in the metaverse.
+Looks like Hong King’s beloved panda An An is not the only one getting a resurrection in the metaverse.
 Hong Kong martial arts superstar Bruce Lee is taking his turn in the virtual world with “Revival of the Memory: Bruce Lee’s Home in Metaverse”, co-hosted by Bruce Lee Club and PRIZM Group.

 Why all this now?
 Well, in case you didn’t know — because I didn’t, and it’s okay — 2022 marks the 49th death anniversary of Lee.
 So, to honour his legacy in film history and pass on his philosophy to the next generation, Lee’s old demolished home “Crane’s Nest” has been recreated with VR technology.